paymybills/cryptonite_taskphase_anni/DigestingDocumentation.md

 ```
 man -k challenge
 ```
-This reveals a command called `gofuewroff`.
+This reveals a command called `idioxldxjc`.
 We further explore this command with:
 ```
-man gofuewroff
+man idioxldxjc
 ```
-Here, we find the argument `--gofuew NUM`, which will return the flag if `NUM` is set to 824:
+Here, we find the argument `--idioxl NUM`, which will return the flag if `NUM` is set to 712:
 ```
-/challenge/challenge --gofuew 824
+/challenge/challenge --idoxl 712
 ```

 ### Helpful Programs